May Homeowners in Kansas City are Replacing their wood shingle roofing systems with modern roofing material

 Distinctive shingle patterns are created by the size, shape, and application method used and usually vary from region to region.
 Special treatments such as swept valleys, combed ridges, decorative butt ends and decorative patterns give special character to buildings where they are used.
 Wood shingles can also be shaped by steam bending to create a thatch-like appearance, with unique roof details and contours.

 Higher-grade shakes are typically used for roofing purposes, while the lower grades are used for siding.
-In either situation, properly installed shakes provide long-lasting weather protection and a rustic aesthetic, though they require more maintenance than some other more modern roofing and siding materials.
+In either situation, properly installed shakes provide long-lasting weather protection and a rustic aesthetic, though they require more maintenance than some other more modern roofing materials.

 Modern wooden shingles differ from the historic ones and are generally thicker and usually left “undressed” with a rough, corrugated surface.
 The rough-surface shake is often considered to be more “rustic” but, in fact, this is a modern fashion.
 Modern shingles are often produced in pre-cut decorative patterns, sometimes called fancy-cut shingles, and are available pre-primed for later painting.
 The sides of rectangular shingles may be reworked so the sides are parallel and the butt is square to the sides, making them more uniform and installed more neatly.